gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 1. **Up-steam facing port (UFP)**: Sends data upstream, e.g. a USB mouse, keyboard or camera.
 UFPs typically acts a power _sinks_.
 1. **Dual-role data (DRD) port**: Can act as either a DFP or UFP.

+Colloquially, there are a few more terms that are commonly used:

+1. **DFC**: A downstream facing charger.

-Simlarly, there are also three _power_ roles:
+Similarly, there are also three _power_ roles:

 1. **Source**: A device capable of providing power onto VBUS, e.g. a USB hub or the host controller that provides the USB ports on your computer.
 1. **Sink**: A device which consumes power from VBUS, e.g. a USB mouse or fan.
 1. **Dual-role power**: A device that can act as either a source or a sink.
 A common example is a computers USB C port.
 When you plug a mouse into it, it powers the mouse, acting as a sink.
 However, many laptops support charing themselves over the same port.
 If you plug in a USB C charger, the computer acts as a sink.

 ## Standards

+### USB Battery Charger Rev 1.2

+TODO: Add info here.

 ### USB Power Delivery 1.0